desktopui/silver-bullet/README.md

 **Editor**: CLion
 **Renderer** Not included, you can add it or copy from examples (GLFW3, GDI2, SDL, X11, etc.)

-I was so excited about this.
+Another immediate mode GUI.
 Single-file dependency (On macOS it requires installing `glfw`, `glew` to compile), plain C, OpenGL.
-After compiling and running the example projects it was indeed very performant.

 At first glance it looks like everything that you can expect from it: the rendering is blurry, no accessiblity bridge, no OS-awareness, and there are some layout artifacts: